openfheorg/openfhe-transpiler-examples/README.md

 This is an implementation of the Dijkstra shortest path algorithm.
 Note this code has a hardwired network, and hardwired source node and is basically a proof of concept.
 Note in the future we will release a dijkstra version that can run with 100s of nodes.

-## aes [not yet moved over from private repo]

-This is a port of the tiny-AES-C code to the Google transpiler.
-It has not yet been moved to this repository

 # Todo